conan-io/conan-center-index/docs/faqs.md

 > that will encode this information in the package ID and ensure that any change in the static libraries that are
 > embedded into a shared one is taken into account when computing the package ID.
 >
-> In this repository we are not using it, because it will lead to many missing packages, making it possible
+> In this repository we are not using it, because it will lead to many missing packages, making it impossible
 > for the CI to actually build consumers in PRs.